chengling3/LTCF-FMCG-Classification/README.md

 │   ├── class_001/
 │   │   ├── image_001.jpg
 │   │   ├── image_001.json
 │   │   └── image_001.txt
 │   └── ...
 ├── test/
-│   └── ...
+│   └── ... (same structure as the training set)
 ├── similarity_scores/
 │   ├── train/
-│   │   ├──  class_001
+│   │   ├── class_001/
-│   │   │   ├── image_001.txt
+│   │   │   └── image_001.txt
 │   │   └── ...
 │   └── test/
-│   │   └── ...
+│       └── ...
 └── class_indices.json

 Training Features
-Initialization from a pre-trained backbone models Separate learning rates for backbone network and fusion parameters Gradient clipping to prevent gradient explosion ReduceLROnPlateau learning rate scheduler
+Dual learning rates for the backbone network and fusion branch for optimized training Gradient clipping to prevent gradient explosion ReduceLROnPlateau learning rate scheduler
 Early stopping based on validation accuracy
-Automatic logging and best model saving
-Real-time monitoring of modality fusion weights
+Automatic logging and best model checkpoint saving Real-time monitoring of modality fusion weights

 Notes
-The  provided .pth file are pre-trained baseline models used to initialize the LTCF model.
 Each image must have a corresponding .txt similarity score file.
-GPU is highly recommended for faster training and OCR processing.
+GPU is highly recommended for faster OCR processing and model training.
-Adjust batch size according to your GPU memory capacity.
+Adjust the batch size according to your GPU memory capacity.
-All file paths must be correctly configured before running scripts.
+All file paths must be correctly configured before running the scripts.

 License
 This project is for academic research purposes only.